The water heater relief valve leaks for four reasons, I will explain each

 reason in detail but first please read the following

-The third reason a water heater relief valve leaks is
+The first reason a water heater relief valve leaks is.

 Some city or municipalities have high water pressure

 from their water plants so that the water gets to

 everyone on the grid.

 To bring the water pressure down below the high pressure a PRV (pressure Reducing Valve) is installed in the home just after the main water valve, this valve can fail and allow more pressure into your home then the water heater relief valve can handle then you have a leak.